MrDecryptDecipher/Diia/README.md

 ## 📜 **LICENSE**

 **MIT License** © 2025 Nija Diia.
-*Open sourced for the advancement of humanity's financial intelligence.*

 <div align="center">
   <sub>Built with 💜, 🦀 and ⚛️ by Sandeep Kumar Sahoo.</sub>
 </div>